Dynamically generated concatenated codes and their phase diagrams: Binary tree encoding circuits

 A concrete example that figures prominently in the analysis below is obtained by taking the gate $U=(H\otimes H) \CNOT$ with $Z$ stabilizer inputs:

 Placing this tensor on every node of the tree encodes a generalized Shor code~\cite{ECZoo}, and is referred to in Ref.~\cite{Yadavalli2023} as the \textit{Bell tree}.
-Without the Hadamard gates, a binary tree composed of only CNOT gates would generate a concatenated repetition code, encoding a \textit{classical} bit into the codewords $\ket{0}^{\otimes 2^t}$ and $\ket{1}^{\otimes 2^t}$.
+Without the Hadamard gates, a binary tree composed of only CNOT gates would generate a concatenated repetition code: \gs{each node copies the state on the input onto each of the outputs,} so a depth $t$ tree encodes a \textit{classical} bit into the codewords $\ket{0}^{\otimes 2^t}$ and $\ket{1}^{\otimes 2^t}$.
 The repetition code has an optimal threshold against bit flip errors, but it is a poor quantum code, providing no protection against phase flips.
-In contrast, with the added Hadamard gates, the Bell tree alternatively concatenates a ``bit flip'' repetition code and a ``phase flip'' repetition code, thus defending against both types of errors.
+In contrast, with the added Hadamard gates, the Bell tree alternatively concatenates a ``bit flip'' repetition code and a ``phase flip'' repetition code, thus defending against both types of errors. \gs{We will revisit the similarities and differences between the phase diagrams of the concatenated repetition code and Bell tree, summarized in~\autoref{tab:table}, throughout this paper.}